ans-group/docs.ukfast.co.uk/source/ecommercestacks/shopware/apcu/apcu.md

 # APCu

 ### Version Check
-You can check the version of OPcache installed with the command:
+You can check the version of APCu installed with the command:

 ```bash
 ~]# rpm -qa | grep -i apcu